kkguo/apkshellext/README.md

 This project is open source and free, visit http://apkshellext.com for Download and more Information.

 #### [Features]
  - [x] :boom: NEW!!
-Support IPA (iOS app) icon display, it's still beta, will need a special process to enable, if you want it, [ Ask me for how to enable ](mailto:kkguokk@gmail.com).
+Support IPA (iOS app) icon display, the option is open now.
+Check preferences window
  - [x] Show apk file icons of in explorer
  - [x] Show Package information in tip bubble
  - [x] Context menu for renaming apk file, batch renaming, with app name + version